alttch/roboger/README.md

 What is Roboger?
 ----------------

-* Do you like old good "echo alarm | sendmail me@mydomain" trick in crontab?
+* Do you like the old good "echo alarm | sendmail me@mydomain" trick in crontab?
 * Does your software or servers send you mail/sms alerts when something is wrong?
-* Tired getting emails from robots?
+* Tired of getting emails from robots?

 Then Roboger is definitely for you!

-Actually nowdays majority emails are sent from robots and people don't need to reply.
-Actually people use emails much less, prefering messengers and alternative apps.
-And we made Roboger - new generation messenger designed especially for robots.
+Actually nowadays the majority of emails are sent from robots and people don't need to reply.
+People eventually use emails much less, preferring messengers and alternative apps.
+And we made Roboger - a new generation messenger designed specifically for robots.

 ![How Roboger works](roboger-scheme.png?raw=true "How Roboger works")